 Landing a job interview is always good news, and could lead to an exciting new step in your career.
 But balancing it with your existing professional responsibilities can be tricky.
-Even though many interviews are now increasingly being conducted remotely, you will still likely need to somehow manoeuvre getting time off to attend the interview, and potentially reorganise your work schedule completely.
+Even though many interviews are now increasingly being conducted remotely, you will still likely need to somehow maneuver getting time off to attend the interview, and potentially reorganize your work schedule completely.
 So what should you do?

 What to consider when trying to take time off work for a job interview

-Although this may indeed feel like a tricky situation, it is one that many jobseekers will inevitably face.
+Although this may indeed feel like a tricky situation, it is one that many job seekers will inevitably face.
 Once you’ve secured an interview, the next immediate conundrum is how to get the time off work so that you can attend it.

 If you are working flexible hours or on a predominantly remote basis, getting time off to attend an interview is usually relatively straightforward.
 However, if you are often workplace-based or if you are required to be in the workplace on the very same day as your scheduled job interview, it might be trickier to book the time in without worrying about the ramifications of doing so.

 To ease any natural anxieties you might be experiencing, and to allow you to focus fully on preparing for your interview, we’ve put together several simple pointers that could help you arrange the time off required for your job interview.

 1. If possible, try to avoid scheduling the interview during your working day